 That very first year, a very large community of TEDx organizers embraced the idea of a TED conference focused on curating women’s stories, ideas, inventions, and explorations, and they decided to convene simultaneous TEDxWomen conferences.
 The live feed of TEDWomen went to more than 200 TEDxWomen gatherings, with a lively interchange among the global community over the course of those three days.
 Every year since, this TEDxWomen community has gotten larger, as there has been a recognition of the importance of the community, the shared learnings, and the focus on finding women speakers and ideas.
 In addition, compelling men have shared their ideas and work about women’s contributions, both on their own and in partnership with women speakers.

-It is with great excitement and deep gratitude that I prepare to work with Chris and the TED team again to produce TEDWomen 2016 in October 2016.
+It is with great excitement and deep gratitude that I prepare to work with Chris and the TED team again to produce TEDWomen 2017 in November in new Orleans.